Assessment plans for new programs

 - Develop an assessment plan—a template and resources are available for your use (contact the Office of Assessment for assistance and feedback)

-- Receive approvals from the Office of Assessment (and Graduate School, if appropriate)
+- Receive feedback from the Office of Assessment (and Graduate School, if appropriate)

-- Submit Assessment of Student Learning (ASL) with the completed program proposal to the Academic Affairs committee of the Faculty Senate
+- Submit Assessment of Student Learning (ASL) with the completed program proposal through Curriculog

 Follow the guide to developing an assessment plan